ferminhg/c4-animate/README.md

 # C4Flow

-**Turn static Mermaid C4 diagrams into animated traffic simulations — entirely in the browser.**
+**Define your system architecture in YAML and watch traffic animate across it in real time — entirely in the browser.**

-C4Flow is a client-side web tool that parses Mermaid C4 architecture diagrams and renders them as live, animated system traffic visualizations.
-Write your architecture in the editor, define traffic patterns, and watch requests flow between services in real time.
+C4Flow is a client-side web tool that parses a simple YAML definition of nodes, edges, and traffic rates and renders a live animated simulation on a canvas.
+Write your architecture in the editor, hit play, and watch requests flow between services.

 No backend.
-No dependencies.
-Just paste your diagram and hit play.
+No framework.
+Just YAML and a canvas.

 ## What it does

-- **Editor panel** — Write or paste Mermaid C4 diagrams directly in the browser with syntax highlighting
+- **YAML editor** — Define nodes, edges, and traffic rates directly in the browser
-- **Live renderer** — Parses the diagram and renders an interactive, animated canvas showing services, connections, and request traffic flowing between them
+- **Live canvas renderer** — Renders nodes and edges with bezier curves and arrowheads
-- **Traffic simulation** — Animated dots represent requests moving through the system, with configurable rates, colors, and patterns per connection
+- **Traffic simulation** — Animated dots represent requests moving through the system at configurable rates per edge
-- **Counters & metrics** — Real-time stats panel showing requests processed, cache hits, batches, and throughput per service
+- **Counters panel** — Real-time stats showing requests processed per edge
-- **Step-through narration** — Walk through the architecture flow step by step, ideal for presentations and onboarding
+- **Legend** — Auto-generated legend based on node types in the diagram
+- **Collapsible editor** — Toggle the editor panel to focus on the canvas
-- **Zero backend** — Everything runs client-side.
-Export your visualization as a standalone HTML file you can share or deploy anywhere
+- **Zero backend** — Everything runs client-side as a static site

 ## Quick start